meg768/twitter-display/README.md

 Since it listens to Twitter it is campatible with IFTTT.
 In other words, the display can display a message at sunrise telling you to wake up.

+EDIT: It now listens to a server on Heroku using socket-io.
+The server itself listens to Google Talk (or Hangouts), Twitter, RSS and other things...

 Flashing the Beaglebone
 -----------------------